davegallant/site/content/post/running-k3s-in-lxc-on-proxmox.md

 ## Configure Proxmox

-This [gist](https://gist.github.com/triangletodd/02f595cd4c0dc9aac5f7763ca2264185) contains snippets and discussion on how to deploy K3s in LXC on proxmox.
+This [gist](https://gist.github.com/triangletodd/02f595cd4c0dc9aac5f7763ca2264185) contains snippets and discussion on how to deploy K3s in LXC on Proxmox.
 It mentions that `bridge-nf-call-iptables` should be loaded, but I did not understand the benefit of doing this.

 ## Disable swap